”A person's own family is without doubt, the greatest wealth we will ever possess

 Fine-tuning my own workflow

-With that in mind, we can also become overwhelmed due to how we are organizing our documentation and our scrapbooking digital stash.
+We can become overwhelmed due to how we are organizing our documentation and our scrapbooking digital stash.
 (I use the term “stash” lovingly, but I think we all could agree that it can get even more out of control than the paper stashes that we (me in particular) can and do (or did) accumulate.
 So, I hope you come along with me as we continue on this journey of mine and I’d love to hear how you are all doing on your own LifeStory projects.